Natalie Appleton: Early and personal life

 Nicole and Natalie have two older sisters.
-Natalie was born in Mississauga, Ontario, to Jewish parents Mary and Kenneth Appleton.
+Natalie was born in Mississauga, Ontario, to parents Mary Callaghan and Kenneth Appleton.
 While growing up she lived in Toronto, New York City, and London.
-Appleton also holds dual Canadian and British citizenship.

-She attended high school in Ellenville, New York, and eventually left to sing at a Borscht Belt country club at age 15.
+She attended high school in Ellenville, New York, and eventually left to sing at a country club at age 15.
 In 1990, she moved back to Camden, London, where she met Carl Robinson, a stripper with the Dreamboys whom she met when seeing them perform on a night out in London when she was 17.
 On 19 May 1992, their daughter was born.
 She and Robinson moved to the US where they married in 1993, before Appleton returned to the United Kingdom after having the marriage annulled.

 She had relationships with television presenter Jamie Theakston and actor Jonny Lee Miller during the late 1990s.

 Appleton began dating Liam Howlett of the electronic band the Prodigy in 2000, after they met at V Festival.
 They married on 7 June 2002 in a ceremony in France.
 In addition to Appleton's daughter from her first marriage, the couple have a son, born in 2004.
 The family lives in the Hampstead area of London.